delphidabbler/code-snippets/csdb/v4.16/docs/CollectionFormat.md

 Meta data describing the categories and snippets is stored in a set of `.ini` files.
 In addition there are numerous `.dat` files, each of which contains the source code of a snippet.

-Finally there are also plain text files containing the source code license, version information and lists of credits.
+There are additional files containing the source code license information, version information and lists of credits.

 All the files are plain text, encoded in UTF-8 format with UTF-8 preamble (BOM).